danvk/aoc2022/README.md

 - ⭐️: 08:22:27 (1h39m)
 - ⭐️⭐️: 08:26:21 (1h43m)

+I fixed my original implementation later (062fd7852252ec9b35a9c1fefbfd6caf009e9435).
+The issue isn't just the modulus -- you really do have to remove the element from the list before shifting.
+Several of the test cases that I'd written were just wrong because of this.

 ### Day 19 (7649 / 6570)

 Hardest problem yet!
 I implemented a BFS and quickly blew the stack after t=19 on the sample input.
 First instinct was to do various forms of greedy searching as I got closer to the end time to reduce the number of active states, but I couldn't get this to work.
 I tried pruning the list of states to the most promising ones, but convinced myself that this didn't work.
 After looking at more example states, I realized that I needed two different ranking functions -- one for pruning which considered the number of robots of each type and one for counting the geodes which didn't.
 This is important because you sometimes need credit for producing a robot before it produces any resources.